54n71/Fake-virus/README.md

 -Create start files (Files that when you start your pc this can start automatically)

--The start files can close the sesion, start some things, and put some notifications.
+-The start files can lock de worckstation 20 times in a lapes to 1 second to 1 minutes, start some things & put some notifications.

 -Desactivate Permanently the antivirus (idk if works fine)